Jaskiee/My-Reading-List/README.md

 #### Gradient Regularization
 - [Unifying Adversarial Training Algorithms with Flexible Deep Data Gradient Regularization](https://arxiv.org/pdf/1601.07213v1.pdf)
-Introduced DataGrad framework, which is framewrok that consider the layer-wise loss and regularization, the weights in this framework are updated by the gradient of the loss function and the loss of regularization, based on this model, many prior works of adversarial defecne can be explained, because most of their optimize objective can be written as the form of the equation proposed in this paper, and some of the works has the similar optimize objective as this equation.
+Introduced DataGrad framework, which is a framewrok that consider the layer-wise loss and regularization, the weights in this framework are updated by the gradient of the loss function and the loss of regularization, based on this model, many prior works of adversarial defecne can be explained, because most of their optimize objective can be written as the form of the equation proposed in this paper, and some of the works has the similar optimize objective as this equation.

 - [Scaleable Input Gradient Regularization for Adversarial Roubutness](https://arxiv.org/pdf/1905.11468.pdf)